The algebraic cheap rebuilding property: Introduction

-\ABFG~\cite{ABFG21} introduced the sequence of classes of residually finite groups satisfying the \emph{(geometric) cheap rebuilding property} which is contained in~$\sfH_*(\IF)$ and~$\sfT_{*-1}$ and admits a Bootstrapping Theorem.
+\ABFG~\cite{ABFG21} introduced the sequence of classes of residually finite groups satisfying the \emph{(geometric) cheap rebuilding property}, which is contained in~$\sfT_{*-1}$ and in~$\sfH_*(\IF)$ for every field~$\IF$ and admits a Bootstrapping Theorem.
 Their definition is geometric and requires the existence of models for classifying spaces satisfying delicate estimates on the number of cells and norms of boundary maps, homotopy equivalences, and homotopies.
-The proof that the (geometric) cheap rebuilding property admits a Bootstrapping Theorem~\cite[Theorem~F]{ABFG21} relies on a quantitative version of Geoghegan's Rebuilding Lemma~\cite{Geoghegan08}.
-The paper~\cite{ABFG21} was the main inspiration for our work and we owe much to its ingenuity.
+The proof that the (geometric) cheap rebuilding property admits a Bootstrapping Theorem~\cite[Theorem~F]{ABFG21} is quite sophisticated and relies on a quantitative version of Geoghegan's Rebuilding Lemma~\cite{Geoghegan08}.
+As the base case, the group of integers~$\IZ$ satisfies the (geometric) cheap rebuilding property.
+Then the Bootstrapping Theorem yields a plethora of examples satisfying the (geometric) cheap rebuilding property in appropriate degrees.
+For instance, applied to the rational Tits building, one obtains: